Twenty years ago, I had a peculiar experience camping.

 A strange sound interrupted our peace.
 It was a clomping, lopping clatter, like a tiny horse trotting across a Formica countertop.
 Puzzled, I strained to listen.
 The weird clopping continued.
 My brain whizzed to make sense of the unusual racket.

 I mentally ticked off possibilities.
-Were wild animals engaged in sinister nocturnal activities?
+Were wild animals engaged in a sinister game of rock-hockey?
 Was someone taking infrared photographs of us?
 Perhaps a serial killer chipped future notches into a nearby boulder?
 The odd clacking sound became louder and more insistent.

-Poor Dan.
+Poor Dad.
 I never imagined tooth grinding could make such a racket.
-His jaw gnashing seemed so powerful; certainly he would pulverize his face into splinters before morning.
+His jaw gnashing seemed so powerful; certainly, he would pulverize his face into splinters before morning.

 Ten percent of the population experiences significant bruxism (teeth grinding).
 Daily, you chew food using 20-40 pounds of pressure.
 Nighttime bruxing can generate 250 pounds of pressure.
 Dentists and oral surgeons can’t decide if stress or uneven teeth cause bruxism.